 Supporting Infection Control

-Infections are just a part of the healthcare working environment.
+Infections are just a part of the working healthcare environment.

-Unfortunately, not enough has been done to stop the spread germs and the unnecessary infection of patients.
+Unfortunately, not enough has been done to stop the spread of germs and the unnecessary infection of patients.

 For More Information: